ottacom/saltstack_ipa_vault/README.md

 cd /saltstack_ipa_vault/_modules
 salt '<name of your salt master>' saltutil.sync_all
 ```
-Then you can start to use the module follow the example int How to use it section
+Then you can start to use the module follow the example described into How to use it section

 ## For experts and deep customization
-If you have familiar whith SaltStack and modules , FreeIpa , PGP and python you can open simply create a gpg key ***protected by a password running***
+If you have familiar whith SaltStack and modules , FreeIpa , PGP and python you can simply create a gpg key ***protected by a password running***
 ```bash
 mkdir /etc/salt/gpgkeys/
 chmod 0700 /etc/salt/gpgkeys/